Available Fall 2019

 *No Advanced Math Skills Required in this program!*

-Only everyday experience doing multiplication and division is needed to begin.
+Only everyday experience doing multiplication and division and managing decimal points is needed.

 Why A Program on Slide Rules?

 When you work on electronic calculators and screens, numbers appear out of nowhere, transform mysteriously inside microcircuits, and then disappear into electronic oblivion, all at the tap of a key.
 Slide Rules provide a physical, observable pallet for numbers and a way to visualize and even feel how they relate, operate, and change during mathematical operations.
 The tactile and visual input of a Slide Rule can transform your understanding of math and boost your confidence and proficiency in tackling equations.
 You'll also develop an appreciation for the genius behind the Slide Rule and the three centuries of invention, calculation, and construction it made possible before our modern world.

 See When Slide Rules Ruled: A History & Primer Presentation (TBD)